Jzjsnow/navi-complexity/README.md

 	* Beijing (bj): 15 snapshots
 	* Shanghai (sh): 18 snapshots
 	* Shenzhen (sz): 8 snapshots
+- networks_with_records: subway networks of three cities in the specific years with smart card data.
+	* Beijing (2019), Shanghai (2015), Shenzhen (2017).
+	* Due to a data non-disclosure agreement, only three days of smart records are shared in this data set for replication, please contact the author for more data.
 - src_data: basic information used to initialize the code.
 - output: output data used to generate the figures in the paper.